Building Community and Student Success

-UC Riverside’s Black/African American Recruitment (BAAR) program is dedicated to increasing UC Riverside’s African American student population by building and fostering relationships with African American community partners and supporting initiatives that support Black student success and build community at UCR.
+UC Riverside’s Black/African American Recruitment (BAAR) program is dedicated to increasing UCR’s Black and African American student populations by building and fostering relationships with community partners and supporting initiatives that support student success and build community at UCR.

-BAAR team members attend college fairs and counselor summits; present at middle schools, high schools, and community colleges; and host outreach events with community-based, faith-based, and student-led organizations.
+BAAR admission counselors attend college fairs and counselor summits; present at middle schools, high schools, and community colleges; and host outreach events with community-based, faith-based, and student-led organizations.
 They also do special presentations for school and community groups.

-- Conduct admissions workshops for Black/African American students and their families
+- Conduct admission workshops for Black/African American students and their parents/guardians

-- Outreach through dedicated team of Black student admissions counselors
+- Outreach through dedicated team of Black student admission counselors

 - Support and develop targeted college readiness programs and events